 A few random dental SEO factors:

-93. Dental Copy Writing – To have your copy written by someone who is outside the dental industry can cause user experience issues.
+To have your copy written by someone who is outside the dental industry can cause user experience issues.
 Sometimes it's just best to work with a dental marketing professional who understands the psychology behind what makes people get in the chair.
-Placing dental-centric words which are target keywords or synonyms of long tail target keywords, all while being careful to avoid over-optimized content – this is a big factor.
+Placing dental-centric words which are target keywords or synonyms of long tail target keywords, all while being careful to avoid over-optimized content - is a big factor.

-94. Photography – Having a photographer who is well acquainted with dental office marketing can be very helpful.
+Having a photographer who is well acquainted with dental office marketing can be very helpful.
 The way a photograph is labeled in the "coding" of a website is very important to SEO.
-Search engine bots pick up on what photos are about only if the photos are properly labelled.
-This can be a big edge for your dental website, especially if Google, Bing and Yahoo are ranking images in their universal search results.
+Search engine bots pick up on what photos are about only if the photos are properly labeled.
+This can be a big edge for your dental website, especially if Google, Bing, and Yahoo are ranking images in their universal search results.
 People love a good set of photos, and search engines understand this.

-95. Video Optimization – The on page SEO for videos is very basic.
+The on-page SEO for videos is very basic.
 It can be done in a matter of minutes with someone who has only average computer skills.
 YouTube makes things especially easy to set up and optimize.
 You can also use Wistia to set up videos with great analytical tracking.

-98. Being Mentioned – Contrary to some amateur opinions, you don't need back links to build a good referral engine.
-Simply being mentioned by an authority in the dental industry can be a signal that search engine bots take notice to.
-If your name or dental practice name are highly correlated with a certain schema or language, you dental to be valued more as an expert in that field.
+Contrary to some amateur opinions, you don't need backlinks to build a good referral engine.
+Simply being mentioned by an authority in the dental industry can be a signal that search engine bots take notice of.
+If your name or dental practice name is highly correlated with a certain schema or language, you dental to be valued more as an expert in that field.
 The more relationships you build with key influencers in the dental industry, the more powerful this effect is.

 If the franchise down the street is winning new patients by charging less, simply outrank them by being equated as a business with a higher value proposition.
-Promote your website with a video about you and your team, your office and your superior technology.
+Promote your website with a video about you and your team, your office, and your superior technology.
 The only thing a franchise can't beat you on is who you are.
 Your personality can't be bought at "doc-in-the-box." when users of your dental website see who you are, search engine bots are quietly recording the activity levels on your website shoot up.
-A highly engaged audience alone may not increase your rankings, but it can often help top level rankings stay that way.
+A highly engaged audience alone may not increase your rankings, but it can often help top-level rankings stay that way.
 Positioning yourself is something we discuss in The Invisalinks Course, the first and only dental SEO course.
 This dental SEO course isn't just about SEO.
 It's about how to attract the right kind of patients.

-100. Mix Up Your SEO Strategy- Be sure to not rely completely on your dental website.
-You'll want to rank all sorts of properties which are favored by search engines.
+Be sure to not rely completely on your dental website.
+You'll want to rank all sorts of properties that are favored by search engines.
 YouTube videos are a favorite at Google, and pictures often are highlighted with Bing.
-Your fb page may be a great property to rank because the searcher may have a low level of commitment in becoming a new patient, but visiting your Facebook page may allow them to see a bit about you, and allow you the opportunity to convert them into a Facebook "like.”
-Which can be a nice first step in the long road of gaining them as a new patient months or even years down the road.
+Your FB page may be a great property to rank because the searcher may have a low level of commitment to becoming a new patient, but visiting your Facebook page may allow them to see a bit about you, and allow you the opportunity to convert them into a Facebook "like."
+This can be a nice first step in the long road of gaining them as new patients months or even years down the road.

 BONUS DENTAL SEO TIP:

-101. Only Work with a True Dental SEO Expert – The best advice I could offer dentists who are looking to gain new patients is to take a holistic approach with a dental marketing expert who knows how to leverage search marketing, and also understands that it is only one single way of gaining new patients.
+The best advice I could offer dentists who are looking to gain new patients is to take a holistic approach with a dental marketing expert who knows how to leverage search marketing, and also understands that it is only one single way of gaining new patients.
 Work with someone who is able to parlay your SEO success into new patients by promoting a system for dealing with new leads.
-From internal marketing training to online follow up procedures, it's important to know that many of your prospective dental patients will not call the first time they visit you from a search engine.
+From internal marketing training to online follow-up procedures, it's important to know that many of your prospective dental patients will not call the first time they visit you from a search engine.
 This wisdom can go a long way in growing your dental practice with search engine optimization.
-To learn more about my Invisalinks Method SEO Course, click here.
+Learn more about my Dental SEO Course.